-We’re mid-way through summer, but if you work full-time, you may not be feeling the season’s full benefits.
-Spending 40+ hours a week in a seasonless office under fluorescent lighting and frigid A/C can leave even the most indoorsy of us feeling restless, like we’re missing out on all the sunshine until the weekend.
+Whether the summer‘s in full swing or the sun’s just peeking out on an otherwise chilly week, if you work full-time, you may not feel able to enjoy the full benefits of the sunshine.
+Spending 40+ hours a week in a stuffy, seasonless office under fluorescent lighting and frigid A/C can leave even the most indoorsy of us feeling restless, like we’re missing out on all the nice weather until the weekend.

-Exposure to daylight is a known mood-booster and plays an important role in regulating our circadian rhythm, or our sleep-wake cycle, and the earlier sunrises and later sunsets of summer mean there’s more sunshine to go around.
-But many workers feel sun-deprived: One report from The Workforce Institute and Kronos Incorporated found that as many as 39 percent of people with full-time jobs admit to having taken a “sick” day to instead enjoy the summer weather.
+Exposure to daylight is a known mood-booster and plays an important role in regulating our circadian rhythm, or our sleep-wake cycle, and with the timing of sunrise and sunset varying from season to season, it’s natural to want to soak up the daylight whenever it’s there.
+But many workers feel sun-deprived: One report from The Workforce Institute and Kronos Incorporated found that as many as 39 percent of people with full-time jobs admit to having taken a “sick” day to instead enjoy the weather.

 Take a lunchtime stroll, even if you brown-bagged your meal